CruddyShad0w/StockBot/HFT/README.md

 ## ERRORS
 - [ ] The algorithim doesnt seem to liquidate at the end of the day
+    - working on solution.
+Repalced if statment to match recent example repository changes.
 - [ ] verify the clock is working correctly in the ```if() else if() else()``` trigger statements

 ## How to Run your Algorithm
-All you need to do is to set broker setting, and if you are using Alpaca (default), you can set the following.
+First you need to set your enviroment variables for the rest api.
+If you see an error reffering to the rest.api() call this is most likely the origin.

 Linux:
 ```sh